-Finally, Pre-Cambrian terrains are the primary sources of the sediments deposited further north.
-They are originated from rivers located northward of the area of study and, on a smaller scale, by the small drainages that face the ocean in the Serra do Mar region.
+Finally, pre-Cambrian rocks are the primary sources of the sediments deposited further north.
+They originate from rivers located northward of the area of study and, on a smaller scale, by the small drainages that face the ocean in the Serra do Mar region.

-We propose that the main oceanographic boundaries of the southwestern South Atlantic margin, i.e., the Subtropical Shelf Front and the Santos Bifurcation, separate distinct geochemical provinces.
+We propose that the main oceanographic boundaries of the southwestern South Atlantic margin, i.e., the Subtropi-